-To be eligible for this benefit, a member must be a participant in the HBP for a minimum of two consecutive years).
-Laparoscopic band placement (lap band surgeries) are not a covered benefit.
+To be eligible for this benefit, a member must be a participant in the HBP for a minimum of two consecutive years.
+Laproscopic band placement (lap band surgeries) are not a covered benefit.

 - Precertification is required through the EHP Medical Management Department.
-The member must call the Medical Management Department at 216.986.1050 when the workup begins to initiate the precertification process. - To be eligible for surgery, the member must meet the HBP's established clinical criteria.
+The member must call the Medical Management Department when the workup begins to initiate the precertification process. - To be eligible for surgery, the member must meet the HBP's established clinical criteria.
 A member may qualify for surgery through the Bariatric Center, BUT NOT meet HBP clinical criteria.
 In this instance the surgery will not be authorized for reimbursement. - Member must have a BMI greater than 40 for at least the preceding full year. - Members with a BMI of 35 to 40 will be reviewed by the Medical Management Department and approval will require significant co-morbidity(ies) such as hypertension, diabetes, hyperlipidemia, or sleep apnea which are not amenable to maximum conservative treatment.
 Members must be enrolled in appropriate Coordinated Care Programs and must be in both for six months prior to surgery. - Members with a BMI between 30 and 35 will require the following: Diabetes under the care of an endocrinologist and on at least three diabetic medications.
 Must be enrolled in the HBP Diabetes Coordinated Care Program.
 Must have hemoglobin A1C level of >7.5%.
-The duration for all requirements is at least six months.

-- If a member with a BMI of 35 to 40 does not meet the above criteria and gains weight to reach a BMI of 40, he or she will not be considered for surgery for one year. - If approved, service is covered only when provided by Cleveland Clinic. - If approved, all pre-workup physician visits require a \$35 co-payment.
+The duration for all requirements is at least six months. - If a member with a BMI of 35 to 40 does not meet the above criteria and gains weight to reach a BMI of 40, he or she will not be considered for surgery for one year. - If approved, service is covered only when provided by Cleveland Clinic. - If approved, all pre-workup physician visits require a \$35 co-payment.
 Workup visits include diagnostic and laboratory tests, assessments by endocrinology, psychiatry/psychology, nutrition, general surgery, and possibly other specialists such as cardiology.
-It is estimated the total co-payment cost for physician workup visits will be \$300 to \$400. - An upfront \$2,750 co-payment is required by the facility for the surgical procedure.
-Members may be eligible for reimbursement of their copay if they meet eligibility requirements.
+It is estimated the total co-payment cost for physician workup visits will be \$300 to \$400. - An upfront \$2,750 co-payment is required for the surgical procedure. - Reimbursements are made only to actively employed HBP members who successfully participate in a coordinated care weight management program.
+See the Weight Management section on page 32.